ekzhang/percival/README.md

 cargo test
 ```

-You can also run tests for the WebAssembly component using a headless Chrome
+You can also run tests for the WebAssembly component using a headless Chrome or
-browser:
+Firefox browser:

 ```shell
 wasm-pack test --chrome --headless rustpad-wasm